Chocolate chip orange scones with citrus glaze, are a delicious treat for breakfast, brunch or an afternoon snack!

 The grated orange peel makes the dough smell good and “citrusy”, and helps add in citrus flavor!

-After all the dough ingredients fr the chocolate chip orange scones are mixed together, it’s shaped into a circle.
+Shape the dough into a circle after all the dough ingredients have been mixed together.
 Look at those chocolate chips and orange zest!

 Next, cut the dough circle into 8 pie-shaped wedges, brush the tops with egg white/water combo, and into the oven they go.
 I like to use a pizza cutter to make the cuts.